Outdoor Industry

 - Facilitating trips, including team-building exercises, outdoor living lessons, and technical information

-Trips included backpacking, whitewater rafting, and rock climbing.
+Trips included backpacking, whitewater rafting, rock climbing, horseback riding, skiing, and more.